 To the fullest extent permitted by law, except cases of willful or criminal misconduct, gross negligence or reckless misconduct, the Gavi Alliance will indemnify any Indemnified Person (and that Indemnified Person’s heirs, executors, administrators, assigns and any other legal representative of that Indemnified Person) who was or is a party or is threatened to be made a party to or is involved in (including as a witness) any threatened, pending, or completed action, suit, proceeding or inquiry, whether civil, criminal, administrative, or investigative, and whether formal or informal, including appeals, by reason of the fact that the Indemnified Person is or was a member of the Board or any other body of the Gavi Alliance, or an alternate, or an organisation or constituency represented by a member of the Board or any other body of the Gavi Alliance or its alternates, for and against all expenses (including attorneys’ fees), judgments, fines and amounts paid in settlement actually and reasonably incurred by that Indemnified Person or that Indemnified Person’s heirs, executors, administrators, assigns or legal representatives in connection with that action, suit, proceeding or inquiry, including appeals.

-Nothing contained in the present Statutes or By-laws or internal regulations shall constitute or may be construed as a waiver of, or limitation upon, the privileges and immunities granted to any member of the Board or any other body of the Gavi Alliance or his/her alternates, nor as a waiver of, or limitation upon, the privileges and immunities granted to a multilateral organisation or country providing a representative and alternates to serve on the Board or any other body of the Gavi Alliance.
+Nothing contained in the present Statutes or Operating Procedures or internal regulations shall constitute or may be construed as a waiver of, or limitation upon, the privileges and immunities granted to any member of the Board or any other body of the Gavi Alliance or his/her alternates, nor as a waiver of, or limitation upon, the privileges and immunities granted to a multilateral organisation or country providing a representative and alternates to serve on the Board or any other body of the Gavi Alliance.

-Article 24: Indemnification
+Article 23: Indemnification